githubstevemas/ChessArenaManager/README.md

   `python main.py` *run the code*

   `deactivate` *when over, deactivate the environement*

+## How to use Flake8

+Once you are in the directory containing your Python files.

+Run Flake8 by executing the following command:

+  `flake8 --format=html --htmldir=flake-report .`

 > [!NOTE]
 > The commands above are for Windows use.
 Go to the official [Python documentation](https://docs.python.org/3/tutorial/venv.html) for MacOS or Unix usage.